Nigel Helyer (a.k.a. Dr. Sonique) is an Australian based Sculptor and Sound

-Nigel is a co-founder and commissioner of the “SoundCulture” organisation; a fellow of the Australia Council for 2002/3, the winner of the Helen Lempriere National Sculpture Award 2002 and the curator of “Sonic-Differences” as part of the Biennale of Electronic Arts Perth 2004 and the Curator of the sonic component of ISEA 2013 (Sydney).
+Nigel is a co-founder and commissioner of the SoundCulture organisation; a fellow of the Australia Council for 2002/3, the winner of the Helen Lempriere National Sculpture Award 2002, the curator of Sonic-Differences as part of the Biennale of Electronic Arts Perth 2004 and the Curator of the sonic component of ISEA 2013 (Sydney).

 Although the power of hindsight may be both convenient and illusory, the development of my creative practice to incorporate broad areas of science and technology stems from my childhood.

-In a broader context the cultural and physical landscape of my youth was saturated in the artefacts of science, technology and industry, slowly decaying into a glorious post-industrial stupor that placed the corroded shells of furnaces alongside the ruins of castles in a nostalgic afterglow.
+In a broader context, the cultural and physical landscape of my youth was saturated in the artifacts of science, technology, and industry, slowly decaying into a glorious post-industrial stupor that placed the corroded shells of furnaces alongside the ruins of castles in a nostalgic afterglow.

 During the course of the past twenty years my principal focus has been to develop a praxis in Sound-Art, which synthesises practice, critical theory and advocacy.
 Over this period Sound-Art has slowly emerged from a position of relative obscurantism to become a vital and internationally recognised form of cultural expression.

 I have always maintained a strong insistence upon the linkage between practice, theory and history and am a strong believer in collaborative cultural practice, developing models that challenge conventional Artistic and Technological modes.